 - This course is being offered at the following upcoming Regional Training.
-Click on the city name for further information and registration.
-Pittsburgh, PA
+Click on the city name for further information and registration: Indianapolis, IN and Atlanta, GA.

 - For information on requesting this course for your organization through our Speakers Bureau program, please contact Millie Morehouse at [email protected].

 - To check if this course is being offered by an Approved Instructor, search our Event Calendar.

 Designed to prepare school administrators and all educators for the inevitable crises that occur within schools and/or that effect those in schools, this training reflects the 3 most common phases of a crisis: pre-crisis planning, acute crisis response and post-crisis activities.
 Special attention is given to the most common pitfalls (those that pose the most threat to school personnel from a liability standpoint) associated with crisis response activities.Participants of this training are introduced to the CISM framework and specific intervention techniques that can easily be applied within the school setting.
 These intervention techniques are research-informed and widely recognized for their effectiveness.
 Participants will be given opportunities to explore the elements of effective crisis management through multiple group activities.

 Group Crisis Intervention is recommended as a prerequisite but not required as an overview of intervention techniques will be provided.

 - Traumatic stress on learning and school milieu